rht-labs/enablement-docs/README.md

 A template layout for the lab exercise with headings and what should be included is stored in `exercises/0-docs-template`.
 Use this as a base point when creating new materials.
 Add items to the sidebar on the homepage by updating the `_sidebar`

+To run and serve the docs
+1. `npm i -g docsify-cli`
+2. `cd exercises && docsify serve -p 8085 -P 35727` and open your browser to 8085

 ## Contributing & Issues
 To contribute raise an issue and submit a PR to correspond to that feature.